technoon-org/technoon.org/ainoon/lesson_3/slides.md

 * Tools
 * Agents

-You may not use all of these patterns yourself, but understanding what's possible will enable you to spot opportunities.
+Understanding what's possible will enable you to spot opportunities.

 ### Most AI apps are surprisingly simple